Geniools/ceh-elastic-stack/README.md

 2. RDPY honeypot

 The second RDP honeypot will only display the login page of a fake Windows server, and then crash.
-Stil, some information of the 'attacker' will be logged and saved to elasticsearch.
+Still, some information of the 'attacker' will be logged and saved to elasticsearch.

 ![Broken RDP honeypot](./assets/broken_rdp_honeypot.png)